 In general, the apartment will have more space.

 If the most you usually see squeezed in a hotel room (unless you go for a premium one, of course) is a bed, a tiny table, and, if you’re lucky, an armchair, then in the apartment you can count on more.
-Even in a studio, there will be the kitchen, bed, some table where to eat, and some space for resting.
+Even in a studio, there will be a kitchen, bed, some table where to eat, and some space for resting.

 Difference #3 – amenities in serviced apartments vs hotels